LuisSevillano/luissevillano.github.io/_posts/2015-03-27-spanish-unemployment-evolution.md

 ---
 <div class="row">
 <div class="col-md-7">
-<p>Easy news app for the 2015 Andalusian parliamentary election I made when I was working as freelancer for <a href="www.elmundo.es">elmundo.es</a> newspaper in 2015.
-Graph displays results by municipality, showing color according to the party with the best results.
-The tooltip shows numbers as to the seven main parties.
-The user can click and zoom on a specific area and also carry out a search for himself.
-As well, he can filter depending on each political party by clicking on the legend and watch the distribution of votes within the territory.
-HTML5 using JSON and d3.js.</p>
+<p>This chart was one of the first works I did for <a href="www.elmundo.es">elmundo.es</a> newspaper in 2015.
+Its an easy graph that shows unemployment evolution by months since January 2005, by economic sector and interanual evolution.
+It uses <em>mouse over</em> events to handle the whole display data.
+Thanks to d3.js newsroom people can update it just modifying the <em>csv</em> from which the graphic reads data.</p>
 <p class="pills">
 <span class="tool pill">HTML</span>
 <span class="tool pill">CSS</span>